The Best Nice Port Guide For Your Ultimate Day

 Within a 10-Minute Walk (Views & Old Town)

-This scenic coastal path connects the harbor to the main beach, while also offering one of the most popular photo spots in the city, which draws visitors throughout the day and into the evening.
+This scenic coastal path connects the harbor to the main beach, also offering one of the most popular photo spots in the city.

 Within a 15-Minute Walk (Heart of the City)

-Once you round the edge of Castle Hill, you’ll reach the well-known seaside walkway, which stretches for miles along the coast and offers constant sea views, making it ideal for a relaxed walk.
+Once you round the edge of Castle Hill, you’ll reach this well-known seaside walkway, which stretches for miles along the coast.
+It also offers constant sea views, making it ideal for a relaxed walk.

 Best Photo Spots and Tips Near Nice Port